Ronan (footballer, born 1995)

-Ronan David Jerônimo (born 22 April 1995), or simply Ronan, is a Brazilian professional footballer who plays for Seoul E-Land FC.
+Ronan David Jerônimo (born 22 April 1995), or simply Ronan, is a Brazilian professional footballer who plays as a forward for K League 2 club Jeonnam Dragons.

 Career

 Born in Piraúba, in the Minas Gerais state, Ronan was discovered by former professional footballer Filipe Alvim to 11 years old, being taken to the Fluminense's academy, where he remained until 2012.
-This year, he was loaned to Parma, but trading for its outright purchase failed and he returned from Italy after six months in the club.
+This year, he was loaned to Parma, but trading for its outright purchase failed, and he returned from Italy after six months in the club.

 In September 2013, Ronan was again loaned, this time going to the Grêmio until January 2015.
 He joined the under-19s team of the club's academy.
 In August 2014, Ronan made his debut for the first team squad of Grêmio, entering in the final minutes of 2–0 home won against Criciúma in the Campeonato Brasileiro Série A.

-On 14th January 2023, Ronan joined Seoul E-Land FC of South Korean K League 2.
+On 14 January 2023, Ronan joined Seoul E-Land FC of South Korean K League 2.

+On 1 February 2024, China League One club Yanbian Longding announced the signing of Ronan.